 The Room You Cannot Walk Out Of

 If He was not there, He is not God.
 If He was there and doing nothing, He is not good.
-You have been circling those two options for months, maybe years, maybe a decade, and you have not been able to pick one.
+You have circled those two options without being able to pick one.
 So you have quietly picked a third — a God who is technically present but functionally absent, a God you pray to on Sunday but do not quite trust on Tuesday.
 That God is not in the Bible.
 And this article is about to take him away from you.
 What it hands back is harder at first, and then, slowly, the only thing that could ever have held.

 The Sentence That Changes Everything